-Seligman used to be the director of the clinical training program of the university of Pennsylvania for 14 years.
-His work mostly regards the topics of learned helplessness, positive psychology, depression, resilience, optimism and pessimism.
+He served as the director of the clinical training program of the University of Pennsylvania for 14 years.
+His work revolves around the topics of learned helplessness, positive psychology, depression, resilience, optimism, and pessimism.

 “The defining characteristic of pessimists is that they tend to believe that bad events will last a long time, will undermine everything they do, and are their own fault.
 The optimists, who are confronted with the same hard knocks of this world, think about misfortune in the opposite way.
 They tend to believe that defeat is just a temporary setback or a challenge, that its causes are just confined to this one case.”

 Today Seligman is the Zellerbach family professor of psychology and the director of the positive psychology center at the University of Pennsylvania.

 Martin Seligman’s Writings